HenryMarshall/escape-room/locations/room_1/alcove_left.md

 ---
-title: Alcove (Left)
+title: "Alcove (Left)"
 exit_condition:
   password: "EDCAB"
+  unlocks: "datapad_alcove"
-  destination: "/items/datapad_alcove"
+  destination: "../../items/datapad_alcove.html"
 ---

 You notice that on the back of each box there is a hidden image